 2) Quality Effort

 Without giving a quality effort you are doomed.
-Let’s evaluate this theory with two trainees.
+Let’s evaluate this truth with the story of two lifters.

 Sonya Squat receives the best training program in the world.
-Meanwhile Gabby Glutes receives a basic 3×10 training program.
+Meanwhile, Gabby Glutes receives a basic 3 x 10 training program.

-Who will yield better results over 6 months?
+Who will yield the better results over 6 months?

-Quality effort needs consistency to make it work.
+Now, giving a quality effort is necessary, but it needs consistency to truly make it work.

 Perhaps you might not want to train that day.

 None of that makes you special.
-I would say the majority of folks in the world including me are feeling some combination of the three on any given day.
+I would say the majority of folks in the world, including me, are feeling some combination of that on any given day.

 I would rather you stay home and give no effort vs. showing up and giving half-effort.
 A weak effort is the definition of fake hustle.